-Magnitude 7.7 earthquake strikes Chile, tsunami warning removed
+Powerful earthquake strikes Chile, tsunami warning removed

 Chile is the world’s leading copper producer, but there are no major mines located near the zone affected by the earthquake.

 Chile’s state-run oil company ENAP said its Bio Bio refinery in southern Chile was operating normally.
+The Puerto Montt airport was operating normally, a spokesman said.

+Fishing and agriculture company Empresas AquaChile SA said its employees in the watch zone had been evacuated and were safe, adding that there was no damage to its facilities.

+Alamiro Vera, owner of the Cabanas Hotel in the southern port city of Quellon, said the quake was strong, but did not see any structural damage.

 Chile has a long history of deadly quakes, including a 8.8 magnitude quake in 2010 off the south-central coast, which also triggered a tsunami that devastated coastal town.Report Typo/Error